heptarch/heptarch.github.io/drafts/demon-bh.md

 In normal computing models, we erase bits as we go along, and for each bit of entropy reduced in the gas, the demon creates at least a bit of entropy in its computer.
 This seems to resolve Maxwell's demonic paradox.
 But Bennett, Landauer, Toffoli, Fredkin, and others realized that computing can be done *reversibly*.
-No bits need to be erased, so no entropy costs need to be paid!
+No bits need to be erased, so no entropy costs need to be incurred!
-A demon using a reversible computer can therefore violate the Second Law.
+It seems as if a reversibly computing demon can violate the Second Law.

 Or can they?
-Bennett realized that
+Bennett noted that, every time the demon sorts a particle into a chamber, it generates a bit of data it can either erase or store.
+If erase, it comes with an entropy cost.
+If store, there are